Inquisitive bisimulation: Bisimulation invariance

+Our question then can be formulated succinctly as follows: over which classes $\CC$ do we have $\inqbm \equiv_\CC^{\s} \FO/{\sim}$ (and thus also $\inqbm \equiv_\CC^{\w} \FO/{\sim}$)?
+Equivalently, the question is: over which classes $\CC$ is $\inqbm$ sufficiently expressive to capture \emph{all} first-order definable properties of world- or state-pointed relational models that are invariant under inquisitive bisimulation?

-A comprehensive answer to this question in the basic scenario of (finite or general) relational inquisitive models and locally full relational models will be given in Section~\ref {inqmlcharsec}, while the corresponding issues for classes of inquisitive epistemic models are treated in Section~\ref{epinqsec}.
-Before that, we discuss some of the underlying model-theoretic concerns more generally, and in particular stress the connection with the all-important classical r\^ole of first-order compactness, as well as the r\^ole of non-classical model-theoretic techniques in our present context where we deal with first-order logic over non-elementary classes of structures.
+Section~\ref {inqmlcharsec} will establish that $\inqml$ is expressively complete for $\sim$-invariant first-order properties in this sense over each of the following classes of relational modles: the class of all relational models, the class of all finite relational models, the class of all locally full models, and the class of all finite locally full models.
+Before delving into the proof, however, we discuss some underlying model-theoretic concerns and limitations.
+In particular we stress the connection with the all-important classical r\^ole of first-order compactness, as well as the r\^ole of non-classical model-theoretic techniques in dealing with first-order logic over non-elementary classes of models.